 Westmoreland County Community College offers students planning to pursue a bachelor’s degree at a four-year college or university an affordable and convenient way to complete their first two years of study.

-Students in the Associate of Arts degree program work with a transfer counselor to design a program that will readily transfer to most institutions without loss of credits and including core general education requirements.
+Students in the Associate of Arts, Associate of Fine Arts and Associate of Science degree programs work with a transfer counselor to design a program that will readily transfer to most institutions without loss of credits and including core general education requirements.

 How the Transfer Program Works:

 - Complete required developmental courses you may need to take

 - Consider the type of transfer experience you want:

 - Size and environment (urban, rural, etc.) of the school

 - Distance from home

 - Review any articulation agreements and guides that Westmoreland has with 4-year institutions

 - Attend the next Transfer Fair to speak with representatives from schools you are most interested in